Miyakodori

 A First Visit

 The 75-minute Tea House is an introductory option — a brief, shared first glimpse, with three geisha, the konpira-fune-fune game, and shared seating.
 It is bookable instantly.
-The private evenings are where the experience truly opens — your own room, your own pace, geisha as your companions, and time to linger after the games are done.
-For a first geisha experience worth keeping, the okami still recommends one of the private evenings.
+Both feature working geisha from Asakusa.
+The difference is privacy and time.
+A private plan is your group only, in your own room, with time to stay after the games are done.

 From ¥17,600 per person · 75 minutes, shared seating